 Use your best judgement- if the dough is dry and crumbly, definitely add a bit more cream in.
 And just know that the cookies may vary a bit from batch to batch.

-Luckily, even a wetter strawberry cookie dough results in a delicious strawberry shortcake cookie!
+Luckily, even a wet strawberry cookie dough results in a delicious strawberry shortcake cookie!

 Honestly, I would never have thought, "hey, let's put fresh strawberries in cookies," but it most definitely works.
 Now that I think of it, strawberries in every dessert would probably work.
 Right??
 And by the way, these strawberry shortcake cookies are also super delicious when eaten warm.